 Of the 409 recommendations made by the Royal Commission, 310 are for the State Government to action.
 The findings and recommendations of the Royal Commission are extensive and require careful and thorough consideration.

 Reform is a long-term commitment.
-The State Government is currently five years into a 10-year implementation plan with almost half of the recommendations completed.
-WA’s progress on implementation of Royal Commission recommendations is outlined in annual Progress Reports, the 2021 Progress Report is now available.
+The State Government is currently 5 years into a 10-year implementation plan with almost half of the recommendations completed.
+WA’s progress on implementation of Royal Commission recommendations is outlined in annual progress reports, the 2021 Progress Report is now available.

 In 2019, the Council of Australian Governments endorsed the National Principles for Child Safe Organisations which build on the 10 Child Safe Standards proposed by the Royal Commission.
 The National Principles have a broader scope that goes beyond child sexual abuse to cover other forms of potential harm to children and young people.
 The National Principles outline strategies an organisation should adopt to create a child safe culture, implement policies and processes that promote child wellbeing and work in ways that encourage the participation of children, young people and the broader community.
 The National Principles are focused on preventing abuse as well as developing systems that improve the identification and reporting of abuse if it occurs.

 The Royal Commission recommended that organisations engaged in child related work or activities implement the Child Safe Standards and for implementation and compliance to be monitored and enforced by an independent oversight body.

 The Department of the Premier and Cabinet is leading the work to develop a system of independent oversight that improves child safety in organisations.